 In his work, Cokes shows us the ambiguity and complexity of our modern capitalist society.
 He intertwines themes like gentrification, pop music and racial inequality, and combines the ideas of thinkers such as Paul Gilroy, Tino Seghal and James Baldwin with music by Michael Jackson, Morissey, Krafwerk and Nancy Sinatra.

-The display of Tony Cokes’ works in De Balie is a partner project of the Hartwig Art Foundation.
+The exhibition at De Balie has been curated in close consultation with Tony Cokes.
+The display of Tony Cokes’ works at De Balie is a partner project of the Hartwig Art Foundation and is based on their generous loans of works by the artist.

 About Tony Cokes